California Approves Groundbreaking Transmission Plan to Connect 40GW of Renewable Energy Projects

 This visionary transmission plan showcases an array of 45 projects aimed at system expansion and upgrades.
 Among these projects, an impressive 17GW of solar generation is set to be distributed throughout various locations across the state.
 Additionally, over 3.5GW of in-state wind generation will be integrated into existing wind development regions, including Tehachapi.

-Not content with relying solely on in-state resources, CAISO also intends to import over 4.5GW of out-of-state wind generation from neighboring regions such as Idaho, , and New Mexico.
+Not content with relying solely on in-state resources, CAISO also intends to import over 4.5GW of out-of-state wind generation from neighboring regions such as Idaho, Wyoming, and .
 This will be made possible by enhancing corridors from the ISO border in south-eastern Nevada and from western Arizona into California load centers.

 Anticipating future demands, next year's transmission plan is expected to highlight the requirement of adding 70GW of capacity by 2033, eventually escalating to a remarkable 120GW.
 These expansions are imperative in aligning the state with its ambitious target of achieving a carbon-free power system by 2045.
 Through such ambitious endeavors, California continues to demonstrate its unwavering dedication to sustainable and environmentally friendly energy solutions.